Center-for-Proteomics-and-Metabolomics/GlycoDash/README.md

 <br />

 9. When you are done using GlycoDash, simply stop the container in Docker by clicking the stop button.

+10. To close Docker entirely in Windows, right-click the Docker icon in the bottom-right corner of your taskbar, and then click "Quit Docker Desktop".
+Afterwards, you may want to run the command `wsl --shutdown` in your Command Prompt to free up memory.

 ### Option 2: Run the GlycoDash code in RStudio.

 1. Install R and Rstudio: <https://posit.co/download/rstudio-desktop/>
-2. Download the source code of the most recent release as a zip file, then unzip and store the folder somewhere.
+2. Download the source code of the `master` branch as a zip file, then unzip and store the "glycodash-master" folder somewhere.
 3. Double click “glycodash.Rproj”, this will launch RStudio.
-4. In Rstudio: click file –\> open.
-Then in the glycodash-master folder, open “run_dev.R” in the dev folder.
+4. In Rstudio: click "file", "open".
+Then in the "glycodash-master" folder, open “run_dev.R” in the "dev" folder.
 5. In Rstudio, click the “source” button, or use Ctrl+Shift+S, to start the Dashboard.
 A new Rstudio window should now open with the dashboard running. *(Rstudio might first ask you to install required